PearsonEducation/StatsPoller/docs/jmx.md

 * CPU - JVM CPU Usage % : The % of CPU being used by the JVM (relative to the what CPU resources are  available on the server).
 This metric represents server CPU % relative to the collection interval of the JMX collector.
 This metric's output will generally be more accurate than 'JVM Recent CPU Usage %'.
 * CPU - JVM Recent CPU Usage % : The % of CPU being used by the JVM (relative to the what CPU resources are  available on the server).
 This metric represents server CPU % relative to a JVM-selected time period.
 Note that this metric is the JVM's view of it's own CPU usage %, and it has been found to be less reliable than 'CPU - JVM CPU Usage %'.
 * CPU - System Recent CPU Usage % : The % of CPU being used by all processes on the server that is running the target JVM.
 This metric represents server  CPU % relative to a JVM-selected time period.
+* GC - % (by GC collector) : The percentage of garbage collection activity being done by a specific garbage collector.
+Note that this is the percentage of the JVM CPU usage, and not the percentage of the overall OS CPU usage.
+* GC - Overall % : The overall percentage of garbage collection activity being done in the JVM (includes all garbage collectors).
+Note that this is the percentage of the JVM CPU usage, and not the percentage of the overall OS CPU usage.
 * Memory - Heap - Overall Usage % : The overall heap memory utilization % of the JVM.
 Includes/covers all generations of heap memory.
+* Memory - NonHeap - Overall Usage % : The overall non-heap memory utilization % of the JVM.
+This includes memory spaces such as 'perm gen', 'code cache', etc.
-* Memory - System - Phyiscal Memory Usage % : The overall physical memory utilization % of the operating system that the JVM is running on.
+* Memory - System - Physical Memory Usage % : The overall physical memory utilization % of the operating system that the JVM is running on.
 Since this metric is viewed through the lens of the target JVM, the value presented will have an OS-specific meaning, and will oftentimes not take factors like cache/buffers/etc into account.
 * Memory - System - Swap Usage % : The overall swap utilization % of the operating system that the JVM is running on.
 Since this metric is viewed through the lens of the target JVM, the value presented has an OS-specific meanings.
-* GC - GC Activity % (by GC collector) : The percentage of garbage collection activity being done by a specific garbage collector.
-Note that this is the percentage of the JVM CPU usage, and not the percentage of the overall OS CPU usage.
-* GC - GC Activity % Overall : The overall percentage of garbage collection activity being done in the JVM (includes all garbage collectors).
-Note that this is the percentage of the JVM CPU usage, and not the percentage of the overall OS CPU usage.

 ### Example Output

-Derived.Memory.Heap.Overall_Heap_-_Usage_Pct 19.051 1466370213
-Derived.GC.GC_Activity_G1_Young_Generation_Pct 12.238 1466370213
+Derived.CPU.JvmCpu-UsagePct 0.633 1468181023
+Derived.CPU.JvmRecentCpu-UsedPct 0.65 1468181023
+Derived.CPU.SystemRecentCpu-UsedPct 52.174 1468181023
-Derived.GC.GC_Activity_G1_Old_Generation_Pct 0 1466370213
+Derived.GC.PS_MarkSweep-Pct 0 1468181023
-Derived.GC.GC_Activity_Overall_Pct 12.238 1466370213
-Derived.CPU.JVM_CPU_Usage_Pct 0.036 1466370213
-Derived.CPU.JVM_Recent_CPU_Usage_Pct 0.036 1466370213
-Derived.CPU.System_Recent_CPU_Usage_Pct 5.515 1466370213
-Derived.Memory.System.System_Physical_Memory_-_Usage_Pct 66.804 1466370213
-Derived.Memory.System.System_Swap_Size_-_Usage_Pct 56.319 1466370213
+Derived.GC.PS_Scavenge-Pct 2.632 1468181023
+Derived.GC.Overall-Pct 2.632 1468181023
+Derived.Memory.Heap.Overall-UsedPct 17.472 1468181023
+Derived.Memory.NonHeap.Overall-UsedPct 16.202 1468181023
+Derived.Memory.System.PhysicalMemory-UsedPct 3.644 1468181023
+Derived.Memory.System.SystemSwapSize-UsedPct 94.719 1468181023